Elbow dysplasia in dogs and fragmented coronoid process of the ulna (FCP) in dogs: A comprehensive guide

 Conservative treatment

-Surgical therapy for elbow dysplasia
+Surgical treatment for elbow dysplasia

-Operative treatment can be the necessary measure in severe cases of ellbogendysplasia to relieve the dog's suffering and improve its quality of life.
-In the following we present various surgical processes that can be used in Ellbogendysplasia.
+In severe cases of elbow dysplasia, surgery may be the necessary measure to alleviate the dog's suffering and improve its quality of life.
+Below, we present various surgical procedures that can be used to treat elbow dysplasia.

 1. Removal of a fragment